 d) Does the buyer have the right background?

 The buyer's background is an important part of the transaction.
 From a lender's perspective, the whole transaction depends on the buyer being able to run the plumbing company properly.
 Most lenders want to see either industry-specific experience or business ownership experience.

 e) Transaction size

 Buyers should always be looking for potential red flags in their acquisition.
-Handling problems early on can save you a lot of time and avoid wasted efforts.
+Handling problems early on can save you a lot of time and avoid wasted efforts during due diligence.
 Here are five common red flags that affect plumbing contractor acquisitions.
 Note that the list is not all-inclusive.

 a) Seller cannot provide reliable financial records